thedittmer/pbtexts-go/README.md

-# Extend PocketBase with Go To Send A Text Message
+# Extend PocketBase with Go To Send Text Messages

 With a little bit of Go code and the Twilio Go Package we can send text messages with PocketBase.